310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Hajime %}
 …Umm, what is it?
-I feel weird being stared at—you're good looking, so it strangely makes my heart beat fast.
+I feel weird being stared at — You're good-looking, so it strangely makes my heart beat fast.
 {% endbubble %}

 {% bubble Midori %}
-Ah—Sorry, people tell me that often… Sometimes I get weird misunderstandings when I look at other people's bags with mascot plushies attached to them…
+Ah— Sorry, people tell me that often… Sometimes I get weird misunderstandings when I look at other people's bags with mascot plushies attached to them…

-Hehe… There’s no point in chit-chatting like this, so how about we go home…?
+Heheh… There’s no point in chit-chatting like this, so how about we go home…?
 {% endbubble %}

 {% bubble Hajime %}